AceCentre/OWD/README.md

 ## Core Purpose

-OWD is designed to provide a flexible and customizable AAC display.
-It allows sender devices to communicate text messages to a paired display device in real time.
-The display application provides a visually engaging, fullscreen, animated display of the text, making it ideal for communication devices.
-The display also includes customizable font size, color, and animation styles.
+OWD provides a flexible and customizable AAC display, allowing a sender device to communicate text messages to multiple paired display devices in real time.
+The display application offers visually engaging, fullscreen, animated text display, ideal for AAC communication.
+Display settings are customizable, including font size, color, and animation styles.

 ### Key Capabilities
-- **Real-Time Communication**: Communicate text via WebRTC or BLE in real time.
+- **Multi-Display Communication**: Connect and send messages to multiple displays simultaneously via WebRTC or BLE.
-- **Customizable Display**: Configure the font, color, and animations on the display screen.
+- **Customizable Display**: Configure the font, color, and animations on each display screen.
 - **QR Code Pairing**: Easy device pairing via QR code.
-- **Typing Indicator**: Show "Typing..." animations when text is being entered but not yet sent.
+- **Typing Indicator**: Show "Typing..." animations while text is being entered.
 - **Offline Support**: Caches essential files for offline use in Progressive Web App (PWA) environments.
+- **Automatic Reconnection**: Automatically handles reconnection for reliable communication across devices.

 ## Features

 - **Cross-Platform Compatibility**: Works seamlessly across desktops, tablets, and mobile devices.
 - **Dual Connectivity**: Supports both WebRTC (for Wi-Fi connectivity) and BLE (for short-range communication).
-- **Configurable Display**: Customize font styles, colors, animations, and font sizes on the display device.
+- **Configurable Display**: Customize font styles, colors, animations, and font sizes on each display.
 - **QR Code Pairing**: Generate and scan QR codes for pairing sender and display devices.
-- **Typing Indicator**: Provides real-time feedback when text is being entered on the sender device before the message is sent.
+- **Typing Indicator**: Provides real-time feedback when text is being entered on the sender before the message is sent.
 - **Service Worker**: Caches essential files for offline use in Progressive Web App (PWA) environments.
+- **Robust Reconnection Handling**: Automatically reconnects to maintain stable communication if the connection is interrupted.

 ## Prerequisites